2022 Federal Index

 4.1 Did the agency have a strategic plan with outcome goals, program objectives (if different), outcome measures, and program measures (if different)?

-• All MCC investments have a singular objective: to reduce poverty through economic growth.
+- All MCC investments have a singular objective: to reduce poverty through economic growth.
 Each program is thus measured by its ability to meet this goal.
 Additionally, MCC leadership has named three strategic priorities for the agency: climate-smart investments, inclusion and gender, and private sector engagement.
 The agency published a Climate Change Strategy and Inclusion and Gender Strategy in support of these new agency priorities.

-• In an additional effort to track and aggregate evidence across its entire portfolio, MCC has implemented a common indicators structure across the seven sectors in which it invests: energyland and property rightseducationwater, sanitation, and irrigationhealthroads and transport infrastructure; and agriculture.
+- In an additional effort to track and aggregate evidence across its entire portfolio, MCC has implemented a common indicators structure across the seven sectors in which it invests: energy; land and property rights; education; water, sanitation, and irrigation; health; roads and transport infrastructure; and agriculture.
 In all MCC countries, projects in these sectors capture evidence across a common set of indicators to allow MCC to build an agency-wide evidence base around its investments.

 4.2 Does the agency use data/evidence to improve outcomes and return on investment?

-• Millennium Change Corporation is committed to using high-quality data and evidence to drive its strategic planning and program decisions.
+- Millennium Change Corporation is committed to using high-quality data and evidence to drive its strategic planning and program decisions.
 The M&E plans for all programs and tables of key performance indicators for all projects are available online by compact and threshold program and by sector, for use by both partner countries and the general public.
 Prior to investment, MCC performs a cost-benefit analysis to assess the potential impact of each project and estimates an economic rate of return.
 It uses a 10% economic rate of return hurdle to more effectively prioritize and fund projects with the greatest opportunity for maximizing impact.
 It then recalculates economic rates of return at investment closeout, drawing on information from its monitoring data (among other data and evidence) to test original assumptions and assess the cost effectiveness of MCC programs.
 In an effort to complete the evidence loop, MCC now includes evaluation-based cost-benefit analysis as a part of its independent final evaluation.
 As a part of the independent evaluation, the evaluators analyze the MCC-produced economic rate of return and associated project assumptions five or more years after investment close to understand if and how the benefits actually accrued.
 These evaluation-based economic rates of return add to the evidence base by contributing to a better understanding of the long-term effects and sustainable impact of MCC’s programs.

-• In addition, MCC produces periodic reports that capture the results of its learning efforts in specific sectors and translate that learning into actionable evidence for future programming.
+- In addition, MCC produces periodic reports that capture the results of its learning efforts in specific sectors and translate that learning into actionable evidence for future programming.
 Once MCC has a critical number of evaluations in a given sector, it endeavors to draw portfolio-wide learning from that sector in the form of Principles into Practice reports.

 4.3 Did the agency have continuous improvement or learning cycle processes to identify promising practices, problem areas, possible causal factors, and opportunities for improvement (examples: stat meetings, data analytics, data visualization tools, or other tools that improve performance)?

-• To enhance its credibility in terms of results, transparency, learning, and accountability, MCC continues to implement and expand its reporting system.
+- To enhance its credibility in terms of results, transparency, learning, and accountability, MCC continues to implement and expand its reporting system.
 The Star Report and its associated quarterly business process capture key information to provide a framework for results and improve the ability to promote and disseminate learning and evidence throughout the compact and threshold program lifecycle.
 For each compact and threshold program, evidence is collected on performance indicators, evaluation results, partnerships, sustainability efforts, and learning, among other elements.
 Critically, this information is available in one report after each program ends.
 Each country will have a Star Report published roughly seven months after completion.

-• Continual learning and improvement is a key aspect of MCC’s operating model.
+- Continual learning and improvement is a key aspect of MCC’s operating model.
 The corporation continuously monitors progress toward compact and threshold program results on a quarterly basis using performance indicators that are specified in the M&E plan for each country’s investments.
 The M&E plans specify indicators at all levels (process, output, and outcome) so that progress toward final results can be tracked.
 Every quarter each partner country submits an indicator tracking table that shows actual performance of each indicator relative to the baseline that was established before the activity began and the performance targets that were established in the M&E plan.
 Key performance indicators and their accompanying data by country are updated every quarter and published online.
 MCC management and the relevant country team review this data in a formal Quarterly Performance Review meeting to assess whether results are being achieved and integrate this information into project management and implementation decisions.

-• Millennium Challenge Corporation also publishes and produces semiannual updates on an exciting new interactive sector-level learning product: Sector Results and Learning pages.
+- Millennium Challenge Corporation also publishes and produces semiannual updates on an exciting new interactive sector-level learning product: Sector Results and Learning pages.
 Sector Results and Learning pages are interactive web pages that promote learning and inform program design by consolidating the latest monitoring data, independent evaluation results, and lessons from the key sectors in which MCC invests.
 Critically, this information is now publicly available in one place, for the first time.
 An interactive learning database allows practitioners to efficiently retrieve past learning to inform new programs.
 Sector Results and Learning pages have been published for all six common sectors on which MCC reports: water, sanitation, and hygiene; transportation; agriculture and irrigation; education; energy; and land.

 Score